Daily Words of God: Knowing God | Excerpt 68

-Is your understanding of truth integrated with your own situation?
-In real life, you first have to think of which truths relate to the people, things, and objects you have encountered; it is among these truths that you can find God’s will and connect what you have encountered with His will.
-If you don’t know which aspects of the truth relate to the things you’ve encountered but go to directly seek God’s will, this approach is fairly blind and cannot achieve results.
-If you want to seek the truth and understand God’s will, first you need to look at what kind of things have come upon you, which aspects of the truth they are related to, and look for truth in the word of God that relates to what you have experienced.
-Then you look for the path of practice right for you in that truth; this way you can gain an indirect understanding of God’s will.
+Is your understanding of truth integrated with your own states?
+In real life, you first have to think of which truths relate to the people, events, and things you have encountered; it is among these truths that you can find God’s will and connect what you have encountered with His will.
+If you do not know which aspects of the truth relate to the things you have encountered but instead go directly to seek God’s will, this is a blind approach which cannot achieve results.
+If you want to seek the truth and understand God’s will, first you need to look at what kind of things have happened to you, which aspects of the truth they are related to, and look for the specific truth in the word of God that relates to what you have experienced.
+Then you look for the path of practice that is right for you in that truth; in this way you can gain an indirect understanding of God’s will.
 Searching for and practicing the truth is not mechanically applying a doctrine or following a formula.
 The truth is not formulaic, neither is it a law.
-It’s not dead—it’s life, it’s a living thing, and it’s the rule that a creature must follow during their years on earth and the rule a human must have in their life.
-This is something that you must understand more from experience.
-No matter what stage you have arrived at in your experience, you are inseparable from God’s word or the truth, and what you understand of God’s disposition and what you know of what God has and is are all expressed in God’s words; they are inextricably linked with the truth.
-God’s disposition and what He has and is themselves are the truth; the truth is an authentic manifestation of God’s disposition and what He has and is.
-It makes what God has and is concrete and expressly states it; it tells you more straightforwardly what God likes, what He doesn’t like, what He wants you to do and what He does not permit you to do, what people He despises and what people He delights in.
-Behind the truths that God expresses people can see His pleasure, anger, sorrow, and happiness, as well as His essence—this is the revealing of His disposition.
+It is not dead—it is life itself, it is a living thing, and it is the rule that a created being must follow in life and the rule a human must have in life.
+This is something that you must, as much as possible, understand through experience.
+No matter what stage you have arrived at in your experience, you are inseparable from God’s word or the truth, and what you understand of God’s disposition and what you know of what God has and is are all expressed in; they are inextricably linked with the truth.
+God’s disposition and what He has and is are, in themselves, the truth; the truth is an authentic manifestation of God’s disposition and what He has and is.
+It makes what He has and is concrete, and it makes a clear statement of what He has and is; it tells you more straightforwardly what God likes, what He does not like, what He wants you to do and what He does not permit you to do, which people He despises and which people He delights in.
+Behind the truths that God expresses, people can see His pleasure, anger, sorrow, and happiness, as well as His essence—this is the revealing of His disposition.
 Aside from knowing what God has and is, and understanding His disposition from His word, what is most important is the need to reach this understanding through practical experience.
 If a person removes themselves from real life in order to know God, they will not be able to achieve that.
-Even if there are people who can gain some understanding from the word of God, it is limited to theories and words, and there is a disparity with what God is really like.
+Even if there are people who can gain some understanding from the word of God, their understanding is limited to theories and words, and there arises a disparity with what God Himself is really like.

-What we’re communicating about now is all within the scope of the stories recorded in the Bible.
+What we are communicating about now is all within the scope of the stories recorded in the Bible.
 Through these stories, and through analyzing these things that happened, people can understand His disposition and what He has and is that He has expressed, allowing them to know every aspect of God more broadly, more deeply, more comprehensively, and more thoroughly.
 So, is the only way to know every aspect of God through these stories?
-No, it’s not!
+No, it is not the only way!
 For what God says and the work He does in the Age of Kingdom can better help people know His disposition, and know it more fully.
-However, I think it’s a bit easier to know God’s disposition and to understand what He has and is through some examples or stories recorded in the Bible that people are familiar with.
-If I take the words of judgment and chastisement and the truths that God expresses today to get you to know Him word for word, you’ll feel it’s too dull and too tedious, and some people will even feel that God’s words seem to be formulaic.
-But if we take these Bible stories as examples to help people know God’s disposition, they won’t find it boring.
-You could say that in the course of explaining these examples, the details of what was in God’s heart at the time—His mood or sentiment, or His thoughts and ideas—have been told to people in human language, and the goal of all this is to allow them to appreciate, to feel that what God has and is is not a formula.
-It is not a legend, or something that people can’t see or touch.
-It is something that truly exists that people can feel, and can appreciate.
+However, I think it is a bit easier to know God’s disposition and to understand what He has and is through some examples or stories recorded in the Bible that people are familiar with.
+If I take the words of judgment and chastisement and the truths that God expresses today, word for word, to enable you to know Him in this way, you will feel it is too dull and too tedious, and some people will even feel that God’s words seem to be formulaic.
+But if I take these Bible stories as examples to help people know God’s disposition, they will not find it boring.
+You could say that in the course of explaining these examples, the details of what was in God’s heart at the time—His mood or sentiment, or His thoughts and ideas—have been told to people in human language, and the goal of all this is to allow them to appreciate, to feel that what God has and is is not formulaic.
+It is not a legend, or something that people cannot see or touch.
+It is something that truly exists, that people can feel and appreciate.
 This is the ultimate goal.
 You could say that people living in this age are blessed.
-They can draw on Bible stories to gain a broader understanding of God’s previous work; they can see His disposition through the work that He has done.
-And they can understand God’s will for mankind through these dispositions that He has expressed, understand the concrete manifestations of His holiness and His care for humans in order to reach a more detailed and deeper knowledge of God’s disposition.
-I believe that all of you can feel this!
+They can draw on Bible stories to gain a broader understanding of God’s previous work; they can see His disposition through the work that He has done; they can understand God’s will for mankind through these dispositions that He has expressed, and understand the concrete manifestations of His holiness and His care for humans, and in this way they can reach a more detailed and deeper knowledge of God’s disposition.
+I believe that all of you can now feel this!